dlt-hub/dlt/docs/website/docs/general-usage/rest-client.md

 client.paginate("/posts", hooks={"response": [custom_response_handler]})
 ```

 The handler function may raise `IgnoreResponseException` to exit the pagination loop early.
-This is useful for the enpoints
+This is useful for the enpoints that return a 404 status code when there are no items to paginate.

 ## Shortcut for Paginating API Responses